Who Said Photography

 Once you have mastered the basics of using leading lines, you can start to explore more creative ways to use them in your photography.
 Here are some creative ways to use leading lines to take your photography to the next level:

-• Focus on the details: Leading lines can be used to focus on the details in a scene, such as a single tree or an interesting texture in the ground.
+• Focus on the details: Leading line and a path can be used to focus on the details in a scene, such as a single tree or an interesting texture in the ground.

 • Create patterns: Leading lines can be used to create patterns and shapes, such as circles, squares and triangles.